-Epoxy resin is not just a sophisticated word for medium plastic.
+Epoxy resin-The Versatile Companion: it is not just a sophisticated word for medium plastic.
 It is a composite blend, which is rotated into solid and flexible products that can mimic the appearance of stone and metal materials at a more affordable cost and at a fraction of the weight.

 Plastic can be transformed into millions of things, so to distinguish our resin from other plastics or other types of resins, we need to understand the similarities and differences.
 Grocery bags are plastic, but they are thin and fragile.

 The resin has many properties including: viscosity (fluidity), maximum thickness of the layer that can be applied by casting process, Duration of the hardening process, Adhesion properties on surfaces of different materials, Degree of hardness after complete completion of the transformation

 How is epoxy resin used?

 Essentially, epoxy resin is very versatile and can be used for different types of artistic and artisanal projects such as:

 - Seal resistant to worktop cuts in the kitchen

 - Pieces of epoxy resin and wood such as cutting boards